 Today the Passionists celebrate the feast of St. Vincent Strambi, CP (1745-1824).
 In his early years as a Passionist priest Strambi was a well known preacher, writer and spiritual director.
 He was a close associate of St. Paul of the Cross and wrote his biography after his death.

 He was chosen to be bishop of Marcerata during tumultuous years in Italian history when Napoleon moved to take over Italy, the papacy and the Catholic Church.
-Strambi was an heroic supporter of the pope and from the freedom of the church.
+Strambi was an heroic supporter of the pope and fought for the freedom of the church.

 To understand most saints you have to understand the times in which they lived.
 They’re antidotes for the poison of their time.
 Unfortunately historians pay little notice to the challenging times Vincent Strambi lived in.